 - Working from the middle out, arrange tomatoes in a pattern similar to photos.

-- Sprinkle entire tart with dried parsley.
+- Sprinkle entire tart with a dusting of dried parsley.

 - Cut tart into squares for an entree, or rectangles for appetizers.